Unity-Technologies/ml-agents/docs/Installation.md

 ## Install Python (with Dependencies)

 In order to use ML-Agents, you need Python 3 along with the dependencies listed in the [requirements file](../python/requirements.txt).
+You can install these dependencies using pip3 in the next step.
+Additionally, you can download and install Python 3 from [here](https://www.python.org/downloads/).
 Some of the primary dependencies include:
 - [TensorFlow](Background-TensorFlow.md)
 - [Jupyter](Background-Jupyter.md)